FSoft-AI4Code/codewiki-demo/docs/material-components--material-components-android-docs/carousel.md

 ## Overview

-The Carousel module provides a sophisticated layout manager for Android RecyclerView that creates dynamic, stylized scrolling experiences.
-It implements a unique masking and offsetting system that allows items to transform their appearance as they move along the scrolling axis, creating fluid animations tied to scroll position.
+The Carousel module provides a sophisticated layout manager for creating stylized, scrollable lists with dynamic item masking and positioning effects.
+It implements a unique viewing experience where items are transformed as they scroll through focal points, creating fluid animations and visual hierarchy.

 ## Purpose

 The Carousel module is designed to:
 - Create visually appealing scrollable lists with dynamic item transformations
-- Provide smooth, interpolated animations based on scroll position
+- Provide smooth animations and transitions between different item states
 - Support both horizontal and vertical orientations
-- Enable customizable item masking and sizing behaviors
+- Enable customizable item masking and positioning strategies
-- Offer multiple alignment strategies (start, center)
-- Integrate seamlessly with RecyclerView's recycling mechanism
+- Integrate seamlessly with RecyclerView for efficient memory management

 ## Architecture